kralo/revolt-usb-automation-python/README.md

 between the supplied exe and the usb dongle can be sniffed with wireshark.
 You will find payloads like this: `1A85F070200A0018`.
 The program also has 3 parameters (find them in the settings box)
 - Bit Width 100-400 (in 50 increments): seems to be not relevant to generation of the control code.
-- Frame 3-255
+- Frame 3-255 the number of times the frame is resend.
+More often, more likely the outlet will receive the message, but the usb dongle is working longer on it
 - ID 0-65535

 Then you have the "switch number" (1-4, all) and action (on, off).
 Observations in the spreadsheet.
 Take the first example: Bi 100	Frame:10	ID: 6789

 - The first two byte are the ID in hex: `1A85`.
 - action byte, 1_ON is `F0`.
-- unknown byte, which is closely related to action. in this example `70`.
+- Checkbyte.
+Byte 1-4 mod 256 have to be 255
 - then you have a useless padding; value not important of `20`
 - then frame in hex `0A`
 - then follow two byte which are useless and change every time you restart the program. here `0018`